-This quarterly report has been developed in response to the growing demand for regular analysis and insight into how economic activity impacts real estate.
+This report has been developed in response to the growing demand for regular analysis and insight into how economic activity impacts real estate.

 Real estate, along with almost every industry in Australia, faces a challenging economic climate due to significant geopolitical conditions, including: